Help Us Help You

 The Words of This Live Volume 1— Every morning a new day dawns bringing with it a unique set of challenges and circumstances, requiring faith and wisdom to meet its needs.
 Jesus set the standard in His own earthly ministry embracing this distinctiveness of each day by dispersing His teaching over a wide range of topics, which equipped His followers with a broad range of wisdom and faith in a relatively short period of time.
 Leer más

-If God is always present, why is it so hard to know Him?
+Jehovah Shammah —if God is always present, why is it so hard to know Him?
 God is here… the question is where are you?
 Sadly, most of us are lost somewhere in our thoughts, remorsing over some past traumatic incident or artfully scheming some shrewd vanity in the future.
 The great dilemma of the human condition is our habitual absence from one another and from the presence of God.
-Knowing God will remain a […]
+Knowing God will remain a mystery until the mind is harnessed and brought into communion with Him.
+As long as we choose to live in a state of constant mental distraction, we will remain isolated from God, and from one another.Leer más

-- From Darkness to Lightby L. Jonathan Blais on November 18, 2021
+- Safeguard Yourself from Illnessby L. Jonathan Blais on September 18, 2022

 About the Author

 Known for keen insights and profound revelation into sound doctrine, Jonathan says that in his case true learning of scripture never began until he had completed an Associate Degree in Biblical Studies and a Bachelor in Pastoral Ministries.
-Having planted two churches, written a blog for four years, and founded a Bible College, the 34 year trek of ministry experience has taken him to Central America, Europe, and North America preaching in Churches, speaking at conferences and hosting a one-hour radio program for over seven years.
-A deep love for the Word of God and the enlightenment of the Holy Spirit has brought him now to the final stage of his ministry, which is to dedicate himself to sharing the things God has given to him through the written word and pastoral ministry.
-Jonathan holds duel Canadian and Mexican citizenship and is a fluent Spanish and English speaker, residing in Northen Mexico, where he pastors a church.
+The greatest avenue of learning has come from the Spirit, the trials of Christian life & reading the Bible from cover-to-cover 38 times.
+Having planted two churches, written a blog for four years, and founded a Bible College, the 34 year trek of ministry experience has taken him to Central America, Europe, and North America preaching in Churches, Leer más

 It is time for those who are spiritual among us to sit down, but not just anywhere.
 I want you to find your throne, take your place on it, and get to work, reigning in life as scripture says.
 Numerous times the phrase ‘Jesus sat down’ appears in the Bible.
 The significance of what is meant by these simple three words is monumental for every believer.
-Let’s have a look at what the book of Hebrews has to say about this expression. ~ “Now [this is] the main point of the things we are saying: We have such a High Priest, who is seated at the right hand of the throne of the Majesty in the heavens” (Hebrews 8.1).
-Leer más
+Let’s have a look Leer más

 The Completed Work